CivicTechWR/WRvotes/README-classificatons.md

   election turned out.

-- News items that are about election issues (safe injection sites, intensification) but not about the election directly are probably not fair game.
-We should find a way to publish these somewhere, maybe.
+- News items that are about election issues (safe injection sites, intensification) but not about the election directly usually do not belong here.
   There is a page `issues-overview.md` which publishes A FEW (2-4) links per issue.
 Tag these articles with `Issue` as the PositionIDList and one of the tags in `issues-categories.csv` as the Category.